Imrana rape case

-The Imrana rape case is a case of sexual assault of a 28-year-old Indian woman by her father-in-law on 6 June 2005 in Charthawal village in the Muzaffarnagar district Uttar Pradesh, India (located 70 km from Delhi).
-The Village elders demanded, she leave her home and Husband because she ended up getting raped by her Father in law and a Fatwa was also given which supported this view.
+The Imrana rape case is a case of sexual assault of a 28-year-old Indian woman by her father-in-law on 6 June 2005 in Charthawal in the Indian state of Uttar Pradesh.
+Village elders demanded she leave her home and husband because she had been raped by her father-in-law and a fatwa was given which supported this view.